google/deepvariant/docs/deepvariant-pacbio-model-case-study.md

 fastest or cheapest configuration.
 For more scalable execution of DeepVariant see the [External Solutions] section.

-In v0.8 DeepVariant released a special model that works with PacBio data.
+In v0.8 DeepVariant released a model for PacBio CCS data.
 In this case study we will apply PacBio model by specifying `PACBIO` in `model_type` parameter in the `run_pacbio_case_study_docker.sh` script.

 ## Case study overview